South Dakota Security Deposit Returns and Deductions

 Can the Landlord Charge for Painting in South Dakota?

-Landlords in South Dakota can charge for painting, except for normal wear and tear.
-For example, if the tenant:
+South Dakota landlords can charge for painting, except for normal wear and tear.
+For example, a landlord might be able to charge for:

 Can a Security Deposit Be Used for Last Month’s Rent in South Dakota?